Dr Frank Foley

 Fax: +44 (0)20 7848 2026

-I am a Lecturer in International Relations at the Department of War Studies and Deputy Director of its Centre for Defence Studies.
+I am a Senior Lecturer in International Relations at the Department of War Studies and Deputy Director of its Centre for Defence Studies.
 My main interests are counterterrorism, human rights, intelligence and police agencies, and I conduct field research on these topics in the UK, US, France and Spain.

 Prior to this post, I held post-doctoral fellowships at Stanford University’s Center for International Security and Co-operation (CISAC); at the Department of War Studies; and at the Centre for Political and Constitutional Studies in Madrid.
 In 2010 I received a “Terrorism Research Award” from the US National Consortium for the Study of Terrorism and Responses to Terrorism (START).